2023

 Thursday, 3-23-2023: Idea for an invention: a soap press, to squeeze leftover small pieces of bar soap together to form a larger piece of soap, to avoid wasting the leftover pieces.

 Saturday, 3-25-2023: Two days ago, an interesting turn of events happened with my neighbor situation.
-As I returned from my exercise-walk, my upstairs neighbor, the man, came to the gate and said he saw “my book.”
+As I returned from my exercise-walk, my upstairs neighbor, the man, came to the gate and said he saw my “book.”
 I asked him where he saw it, and he said “online.”
 I told him it was not a book, but essays.
 He said, “Maybe they’ll make it into a movie.”
 I said it’s not that kind of work—it’s not a novel.
 In the midst of this conversation, another neighbor, the adult male in number three, happened to come in the gate, and he heard the conversation.
 Since then, the people in number three have not attacked me (and until then their attacks were constant).
 I don’t know the exact mechanism, but I could speculate on some possibilities.
 Learning that I’d written a book shows him that, despite his attacks on me, I’m productive.
 So he learned that his attacks are ineffectual, a waste of time, not worth the effort.
 Or he envied me for my constructive efforts on my behalf, and felt an urge to get the same advantage for himself: so he changed his focus from trying to hurt me (which doesn’t work) to trying to help himself.
 We’ll see how long that effect will last.
 Not long, I suspect.
 [Sunday, 3-26-2023 . . .
 I was right—it didn’t last long!]

 ● I have many chronic aches and pains.
 But I’m fortunate in that none of them are constant; rather, they come just when I move in certain ways or maintain certain awkward bodily positions.

 Sunday, 3-26-2023: Philosophy Club (by Zoom).
 Topic: “the trolley problem.”
 Moral decisions are not right or wrong.
 They’re subjective, ad hoc, and ultimately arbitrary.
 Trolley problems are a philosophical Rorschach test, reaching, not philosophical truth, but philosophers’ perceptions.
-And yet, to grapple with such hypothetical situations, to contemplate whether your responses are consistent, and, if apparently not, to have to revise some of them or explain to yourself how they’re consistent—clarifies your thinking.
+And yet, to grapple with such hypothetical situations, to contemplate whether your responses are consistent, and, if apparently not, to have to revise some of them or explain to yourself how they are consistent—clarifies your thinking.

 The simple version of the trolley problem poses this question: Imagine a trolley car loses its brakes and is headed for five people stuck on the track ahead.
 The only way to save those five is to divert the trolley onto another track, where, however, one person is stuck on the track.
 So, do you divert the trolley, causing the death of one person to save five?
 I answered “yes,” as would most people.
 Then a slightly different scenario is asked about: Say a transplant surgeon has five patients who could be saved by getting five different organs from an organ donor—and time is of the essence.
 A healthy young man comes into the hospital for a minor (not life-threatening) problem.
 The question is: Should the transplant surgeon kill the healthy young man to harvest his organs to save her five transplant patients, or not, which would be to let the other five die?
 I answered “no” (as, again, most people would), but my answer was considered in “tension,” if not inconsistent, with my first answer.